What you need to know about your Denver homes plumbing pipes & sewer lines if it was built before 1978?

 Call Drain Brain LLC Today @ 720-322-4845

 Underground waste pipes fail for a variety of reasons.
-One reason is external corrosion caused by materials found in soil.
+One reason is external corrosion from soil-borne materials.
 Soil often contains high levels of acidity, stray electric currents, and toxins, all of which can cause cast iron pipes to rust.
 External rust is not necessarily a cause for concern, though it may indicate more serious problems in the internal piping.

-With the recent increase in environmental awareness, many people are becoming more aware of how our waste pipes can fail.
-One common cause for failure is external corrosion caused by materials found within soil which often contains high levels acidity or stray electric currents that may indicate a need to upgrade your property's irrigation & sewer system if it has cast iron plumbing fixtures like faucets and toilets!
+With the recent rise in environmental awareness, many people are increasingly aware of how our waste pipes can fail.
+One common cause of failure is external corrosion from soil materials that often contain high levels of acidity or stray electric currents.
+This may indicate a need to upgrade your property's irrigation & sewer system if it has cast-iron plumbing fixtures, such as faucets and toilets.

 Is Sulfuric acid corrosive to cast iron?

-The corrosive wear rate of cast iron was found to reach a maximum at around 35 wt. percent sulphuric acid concentration and increase with load and acid temperature.
+The corrosive wear rate of cast iron was found to peak at approximately 35 wt.
+The percentage of sulphuric acid increases with load and acid temperature.

-Drain Brain LLC is a family owned Sewer & drain company that has served the Denver CO and surrounding areas for nearly 10 years.
+Drain Brain LLC is a family-owned sewer and drain company that has served the Denver, CO, and surrounding areas for nearly 10 years.

 Drain Brain LLC are experts at repairing sewer lines and have the skills and equipment to perform residential and commercial sewer video camera inspection so that problems are detected fast.